Im-Rises/emotion_recognition_cnn/README.md

 - Surprise
 - Disgust

-The app is using the CNN (Convolutional neural network) to analyse the emotion of a person.
+The app is using the CNN (Convolutional neural network) with the ResNet50 Architecture via Transfer Learning.
-It will learn from different databases that contains several images of persons showing one of the six main emotion.
-The AI learn from this database by analysing each image, once done our model is able to analyse faces images out of the database.
+The AI is trained with the FER-2013 and FERPLUS datasets allowing it to understand how to analyse a person's emotion from a picture.

 ### Features

 The app features :

 - UI
-- Handle images and camera video
-- Multiple face detection and emotion analysis
+- Handle face detection
+- Analyse emotions of a person

 ### Report

-The report is written in french.
-No other languages are available.
+A report is available, but it is only in french.

 [Word document link](https://esmefr-my.sharepoint.com/:w:/g/personal/clement_reiffers_esme_fr/EQLW0WK_l6hHrJRBIOaRYeQBrQLS2fZTjtCm68l-NXpW_g?e=4%3ARP8DM1&at=9&CID=D924432C-3B7E-4D12-B1AF-5F9A98207FC7&wdLOR=c46E7383C-126E-40A3-BA99-964061BF8370)

 ## Screenshots and videos